 Gathering information of recalled products

-It provides the related information via its e-mail newsletter delivery service and Twitter account.
+The CAA provides the related information via its e-mail newsletter delivery service and Twitter account.

-It also issues leaflets and magazines about the prevention of unforeseen accidents.
+The CAA also issues leaflets and magazines about the prevention of unforeseen accidents.

-Boosting consumer’s correct understanding around radioactive substances in food
+Enhancing consumer correct understanding around radioactive substances in food